Hybrid

 - Undergraduate

-Please join Yale Chemistry for a Silliman Seminar in Inorganic Chemistry, with Hannah Shafaat, Professor of Chemistry, from University of California, Los Angeles.
+Please join Yale Chemistry for a Student-Invited Silliman Seminar in Inorganic Chemistry, with Hannah Shafaat, Professor of Chemistry, from University of California, Los Angeles.

 Hosted by Jieun Shin, Postdoctoral Associate in the Brudvig Group.